abedin-fahim/client-prompt-nextjs/README.md

 **We can create dynamic pages using the [].
 This can be folder or file and inside the [] we have the id.
 For example:  posts/[postId]**

+## layout.js
+A layout.js file is a UI file that is shared between routes.
+A root layout is the top-most layout in the root app directory.
+It is used to define the <html> and <body> tags and other globally shared UI.

+We can create layout.js file inside subdirectories giving them their of shared UI within their own subdirectory.